 Ukraine and Russia: What you need to know

-* Moscow acknowledged on Friday that its forces had fallen back north of Bakhmut after a new offensive, in a retreat that the head of Russia's Wagner private army called a rout.
-The city has been the focus of a bloody battle for months,
+Moscow has acknowledged its forces have fallen back north of Ukraine's battlefield city of Bakhmut after a new offensive, in a retreat the head of Russia's Wagner private army called a rout.

-* Russian forces have likely withdrawn from their positions on the southern flank of Bakhmut operations in bad order over the last four days, Britain's defence ministry said in its daily intelligence update on Saturday.
+Russian forces have likely withdrawn from their positions on the southern flank of Bakhmut operations in bad order in the past four days, Britain's defence ministry said in its daily intelligence update on Saturday.

-* A draft communique from a meeting of Group of Seven finance chiefs reiterated the group's condemnation of Russia's "illegal, unjustifiable, and unprovoked war of aggression" against Ukraine.
+* A draft communique from a meeting of Group of Seven finance chiefs reiterated the group's condemnation of Russia's "illegal, unjustifiable, and unprovoked war of aggression" against Ukraine, and said it will continue to strengthen co-ordination in monitoring cross-border transactions between Russia and other countries.

-* UN nuclear watchdog chief Rafael Grossi plans to present an agreement with Russia and Ukraine on protecting the Zaporizhzhia nuclear power plant to the UN Security Council this month, indicating a deal is close, four diplomats told Reuters.
+* United Nations nuclear watchdog chief Rafael Grossi plans to present an agreement with Russia and Ukraine on protecting the Zaporizhzhia nuclear power plant to the UN Security Council this month, indicating a deal is close, four diplomats told Reuters.

 * Police in the Russian city of St Petersburg said on Friday they have created an anti-drone unit to detect unmanned aerial vehicles following a purported drone attack on the Kremlin this month.